AquaSupport/AQSPermissionsLib/README.md

 Some Trivia
 ---

+### Add an usage description

-You can add a usage description to the permission asking, like following
+You can add an usage description to the permission asking, like following

 <img src="https://raw.githubusercontent.com/AquaSupport/AQSPermissionsLib/master/SS_2.png" width="240px" />